Table of content

 - Contact us

-These are our standard client agreement terms and conditions (“Terms”), and it sets out the basis on which Wahed Invest Ltd. (“Wahed”) arranges for Wealthkernel Limited (“Wealthkernel”) to provide you with its discretionary investment management service, and Wealthkernel Limited (the “Custodian”) provides custody services.
+These are our standard client agreement terms and conditions (“Terms”), and it sets out the basis on which Wahed Invest Ltd. (“Wahed”) provides you with its discretionary investment management service, and Wealthkernel Limited (the “Custodian”) provides custody services.
 References to “we”, “us”, or “our” are references to Wahed, Wealthkernel and the Custodian together.
 References to “Services” are to services provided by any of us.
 “Client”, “you” and “your” refer to any person operating or intending to operate an account with us.

 It is important you read these Terms carefully before making any investments, because we will rely on them in all our dealings with you.
 You should also print off a hard copy, and then keep it safe for future reference.

-This section sets out the basis on which Wahed is carrying on arranging deals in investments for you.
+This section sets out the basis on which Wahed is carrying on managing investments for you.

-Wahed Invest is an appointed representative of WealthKernel Limited (Reference number: 723719) which is authorised and regulated by the Financial Conduct Authority.
+Wahed Invest Ltd is authorised and regulated by the Financial Conduct Authority (Reference number: 833225).

-Please note that Wahed does not provide advice on investments in relation to any transaction we arrange and is not therefore liable to you for any loss, damage, costs, claims or liabilities suffered or incurred by you as a result of or in connection with your relying on such information.
+Please note that Wahed does not provide advice on investments.
 If you have any questions regarding your investments, including the risks associated with investing in a particular product or market, you should consider seeking independent advice from a suitably qualified professional advisor.
 This might include, but may not be limited to, financial advice, investment, legal and tax advice.
-We cannot give you any investment, legal, taxation or other advice in connection with your investments.
+Wahed cannot give you any investment, legal, taxation or other advice in connection with your investments.
+Wahed will only assess whether or not you are suitable for Wahed’s service.
+If you are unsure or feel that your needs go beyond the scope of the service, Wahed recommends that you seek independent financial advice.

 Conflict of Interests

-Wahed will always endeavour to act in your best interests as our client.
-However, circumstances can arise where we or one of our other clients may have some form of interest in business being transacted for you.
-If this happens or we become aware that our interests or those of one of our other clients conflict with your interests, we will write to you and obtain your consent before we carry out your instructions.
-We will also describe the steps we will take to ensure fair treatment.
+Wahed will always endeavour to act in your best interests as Wahed’s client.
+However, circumstances can arise where Wahed or one of Wahed’s other clients may have some form of interest in business being transacted for you.
+If this happens or Wahed become aware that Wahed’s interests or those of one of Wahed’s other client’s conflict with your interests, Wahed will act in accordance with its Conflicts of Interest policy (a copy of this is available upon request).

-We have a compliance department which is responsible for ensuring that our control structures and procedures are adequate to ensure compliance with all relevant laws, regulations, codes and practices relating to our business activities.
-We are committed to operating in the best interests of our clients and managing conflicts of interest fairly.
-Where there is a conflict of interests, we will not knowingly deal or advise unless we have taken reasonable steps to ensure fair treatment for our clients.
+Wahed has a compliance department which is responsible for ensuring that Wahed’s control structures and procedures are adequate to ensure compliance with all relevant laws, regulations, codes and practices relating to Wahed’s business activities.
+Wahed are committed to operating in the best interests of Wahed’s clients and managing conflicts of interest fairly.
+Where there is a conflict of interests, Wahed will not knowingly deal unless Wahed have taken reasonable steps to ensure fair treatment for its clients.

-We are committed to providing you our Services with reasonable skill, care and diligence under these Terms.
-As long as we do this, we cannot and do not accept any liability for loss (or the loss of an opportunity to gain) which arises from the exercise of our discretionary investment management for and on your behalf.
+Wahed is committed to providing you its discretionary management service with reasonable skill, care and diligence under these Terms.
+As long as Wahed does this, Wahed cannot and does not accept any liability for loss (or loss of an opportunity to gain) which arises from the exercise of Wahed’s discretionary investment management for and on your behalf.

-Please note we do not provide, nor do we accept responsibility for, legal, tax or accounting advice.
-We also do not accept liability for an action, or failure to act, by your Custodian (this word is explained at “Do we Handle Your Money and Investments?”), as this is the responsibility of the Custodian.
+Please note Wahed does not provide, nor does Wahed accept responsibility for, legal, tax or accounting advice.
+Wahed also does not accept liability for an action, or failure to act, by your Custodian, as this is the responsibility of the Custodian.

-Please note, however, that despite the above we do not limit or exclude our liability for fraud or death or personal injury as a result of our negligence or that of our employees.
+Please note, however, that despite the above, Wahed does not limit or exclude Wahed’s liability for fraud or death or personal injury as a result of Wahed’s negligence or that of Wahed’s employees.

-Please note that if and when Wahed’s Services are terminated, unless Wahed agrees with you otherwise, WealthKernel will sell your investments and return the money it receives as a result to you.
-Subject to circumstances beyond Wahed’s control, Wealthkernel will sell your investments within two business days (on which the relevant markets are open) of receiving your termination notice / Wahed’s decision to exit you from Wahed system.
+Please note that if and when Wahed’s Services are terminated, unless Wahed agrees with you otherwise, Wahed will sell your investments and return the money it receives as a result to you.
+Subject to circumstances beyond Wahed control, Wahed will sell your investments within two business days (on which the relevant markets are open) of receiving your termination notice / Wahed’s decision to exit you from Wahed system.

 If the value of your investment(s) has fallen you will not get back the full amount you invested.
 Also, please be aware that Wahed offers no refunds for payments already made to Wahed.